deadlyicon/Notes/JS/README.md

 ```

-3.

 <a name="getElementById"></a>
 ## getElementById
-This is a hand function for grabbing something with JS from an html page.
+This is a handy function for grabbing something with JS from an html page.
 Identify an element with an ```id``` tag in your html doc:
 ```html
 <td>Lenny Bear: </td>